 2. Plan and schedule

 A large part of time management in construction projects involves planning and scheduling.
 A project’s schedule provides a roadmap and an agenda of activities.
-It’s a guidebook detailing when contractors are expected on site, when an activity needs to begin, and how long it will take to complete, which makes it a key element in project time management.
+It’s a guidebook detailing when contractors are expected on site, when an activity needs to begin, and how long it will take to complete, which makes it a key element in construction project time management.

 Although the bulk of planning is done before construction actually begins, the project manager should also consistently monitor day-by-day progression in order to ensure tasks are completed according to plan.

-When project milestones slip, or the unexpected occurs, all crews should be notified immediately—and proactive measures taken to avoid spiraling delays.
-Consider what's best for that day or week in the short-term, while reassessing and reconfiguring due dates to align with long-term goals—and communicate those changes effectively.
+When construction project milestones slip, or the unexpected occurs, all crews should be notified immediately—and proactive measures taken to avoid spiraling delays.
+Consider what's best for that day or week in the short-term, while reassessing and reconfiguring due dates to align with long-term goals—and communicate those project changes effectively.

-Project managers responsible for overseeing projects are often required to multitask—and may be dealing with multiple projects and issues, simultaneously.
+Construction project managers responsible for overseeing projects are often required to multitask—and may be dealing with multiple projects and issues, simultaneously.
 When dealing with competing demands, it’s crucial to prioritize and address the most critical aspects first.

 Accurate prioritization of important assignments is essential to time management in construction.
 At the beginning of the workday, identify what you'll need to deal with first, breaking up larger segments into smaller, more manageable tasks.